Sessionis analogous to a project in photo and video editing software. A session can contain either a

 EditControllerwith a session so you can make edits visually.

-Programmatically make modifications to a session like set filters, crop rects, segment trim times, etc.
+Programmatically make real-time modifications to a session like set filters, crop rects, segment trim times, etc.

 Creating Session Objects

 When creating session objects using the methods of this class, you must have an existing image or video located in a file, UIImage, or local AVAsset.
 You cannot create an empty session and later add media.
 There are a couple options for creating session objects, each of which is best for specific situations:

 init(image:)creates a session with the provided UIImage.